anomaly/prestans-docs/source/types.rst

 REST APIs should validate any data being sent back down to clients.
 Your application's persistent layer can't always guarantee that stored data meets your business logic rules.

 Models are a great way of constructing sound responses.
 They are also serializable by prestans.
-Your handlers can simply pass a collection (using Arrays) or instance of a Model and prestans will serialize the results.
+Your handlers can simply pass a collection (using Arrays) or instance of a Model and Prestans will serialize the results.

 .. code-block:: python